mlauss2/sandec/README.md

 with an SDL3-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  Rebel Assault II and Rebel Assault I.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle, Rebel Assault II, Rebel Assault, X-Wing Alliance.

 If you find this useful, I'd be very happy if you dropped me a line!